Custom Implementation

 An imporant part to ensure your electricity block works correctly is:

-• If you're creating a Source, saving the overloaded state to disk
+poweredstate to disk and syncing it to clients - If you're creating a Source, saving the

 Saving the Powered State (Modules Only)